 To Whom it May Concern:

-Ormet Corporation (the "Protected Party") is prepared to furnish you with financial information with respect to your credit evaluation of Protected Party in connection with a possible sale or purchase of natural gas between Enron North America Corp. and Protected Party, which information is confidential or otherwise generally not available to the public (the "Confidential Information").
+Ormet Corporation (the "Protected Party") is prepared to furnish you with financial information with respect to your credit evaluation of Protected Party in connection with a possible sale or purchase of natural gas between Enron North America Corp. and Protected Party, which information is confidential and is otherwise generally not available to the public (the "Confidential Information").

 As a condition to furnishing the Confidential Information to you, you agree as follows:

-1. That you will not disclose the Confidential Information furnished to you pursuant to this agreement without the prior written consent of the Protected Party (other than to your employees, representatives lenders,
+That you will not make copies of the Confidential Information and that you will not disclose the Confidential Information furnished to you pursuant to this agreement without the prior written consent of the Protected Party (other than to your employees, representatives lenders,

-counsel or affiliates, their employees, representatives lenders or counsel, collectively, ("Representatives") n )provided that you may disclose any such information (a) as may become generally available to the public, (b) in
+counsel or affiliates, their employees, representatives lenders or counsel, collectively, ("Representatives") who shall have need for access to then Confidential Information for the purpose specified and have agreed to be bound under the terms hereunder); provided that you may disclose any such information (a) as may become generally available to the public, (b) in

-your files at the time of disclosure or acquired from a source other than the Protected Party that was not prohibited from making disclosure or (c) in order to comply with any applicable law, order, regulation or ruling.
+your files at the time of disclosure or acquired from a source other than the Protected Party that was not prohibited from making disclosure or (c) in order to comply with any applicable law, order, regulation or ruling; provided that you first give notice to the Protected Party of the required disclosure.

 2. You will not use the Confidential Information other than for purpose set forth above.